riboviz/example-datasets/add-new-dataset.md

 The config.yaml file
 - Documentation for [configuring the config.yaml](https://github.com/riboviz/riboviz/blob/main/docs/user/prep-riboviz-config.md) file is available in addition to a wide variety of examples in [example-datasets](https://github.com/riboviz/example-datasets).
 It is recommended to use an existing config.yaml file as a guide.
-- The majority of the parameters have default settings that are species-specific and can be modelled off of previous config.yaml files which available in example-datasets.
+- The majority of the parameters have default settings that are species-specific and can be modelled off of previous config.yaml files used for your species of interst, which are available in example-datasets.
 - Dataset-specific parameters include the adapter sequence, accession codes for the samples and the potential presence of UMIs and/or barcodes.
 Whether or not UMIs and/or barcodes are present can be hard to pinpoint.
 If in doubt set the UMIs configuration as FALSE, if UMIs are present the output files will show irregularities such as a lack of three-nucleotide periodicity.
 - It can be useful for other people to be able to access your work, if your work is open-science and the data has been published.
 To do this create a branch in example-datasets with a useful name linked to your issue ticket (e.g. W-Sc_2016-63 for Weinberg et al 2016 *Saccharomyces cerevisiae* dataset from issue ticket 63) which contains your config.yaml file.
 It is useful to link/name this branch in your issue ticket so that it is easy to find.

 **2. Testing:**

+Downsampled data test (optional)
-Create downsampled data and complete a fast test on it (optional).
+- Create downsampled data (e.g. 1000 reads) and complete a fast test on it, troubleshoot as necessary.
+- If succesful you can increase the sample size (e.g.100 000 reads) and complete another test before increasing to full sample size.
+This saves time by identifying and correcting any errors before proceeding with the time-consuming task of processing an entire dataset.

 Failure of the job to run through riboviz may be due to:
 - Running the job script command from the wrong directory.